 How Good Is Your Feedback?

 Evaluate each statement as you actually are, rather than as you think you should be.
-When you've finished, click "Calculate My Total" to add up your score, and use the table that follows to think about your next steps.
+When you've finished, click "Calculate My Total" to add up your score, and use the information below to help improve your feedback skills.

 Your last quiz results are shown.